10 Natural Ways to Tackle Depression and Anxiety

 - You’ve had gastric bypass surgery or other GI surgery.

-- You have any autoimmune disease.
+- You have an autoimmune disease.

 - You’re over fifty.

 Vitamin B12 deficiency can cause a wide range of mental symptoms, including depression, anxiety, and panic attacks.
 So at a minimum, ask your doctor for a serum B12 test.
 Better yet, get a test called an MMA, which is more accurate.
-If you want to know more about your risk for B12 deficiency, here’s an online self-evaluation you can take.

 Many vegetables are high in folate—a nutrient that’s absolutely necessary for a happy, healthy brain.
 These days, doctors often prescribe folic acid (the supplemental form of folate) as a treatment for depression.